buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceStyleWithTextures.md

 The entity _IfcSurfaceStyleWithTextures_ allows to include image textures in surface styles.
 These image textures can be applied repeating across the surface or mapped with a particular scale upon the surface.

-The entity _IfcSurfaceStyleWithTextures_ is part of the surface style table for presentation information assigned to surfaces for shading, rendering and lighting with textures.
-The mapping of the texture onto the surface or the solid is determined by the texture coordinates, in absense of an _IfcTextureCoordinate_ assigned to each surface texture, a default mapping of the texture to the geometric face or surface applies.

-Surface textures included in the _IfcSurfaceStyleWithTextures_ are two dimensional map formats.
-They define 2D images that contain an array of colour values describing the texture.
-Depending on the number of _IfcSurfaceTextures_ being included in the list of _Textures_ the _IfcSurfaceStyleWithTextures_ either describes a single texture, or a multi texture.

-* single texture: a single surface texture is applied to the styled geometric item (entirely or partly) with optional repetition and texture transformation
-* multi texture: two or more surface textures are applied to the styled geometric item (entirely or partly) with optional repetition, texture transformation or texture coordinate mapping being specific for each texture.

 { .spec-head}
 Informal Propositions: